ExpressVPN and NordVPN are probably the two largest names in the VPN industry – but which one comest out on top?

 Overall both ExpressVPN and NordVPN offer some unique features.

 In comparing the number of connections you can have with your account, the winner is NordVPN, but only by one device connection.

 NordVPN claims to be the “best VPN for multiple devices.”
 As explained on the NordVPN website, the connection policy is as follows:

 With a single NordVPN account, you can connect up to 6 devices simultaneously without compromising your online security and privacy of one device for another.

 ExpressVPN’s connection policy is as follows:

-With a single subscription, you can connect three devices to ExpressVPN at the same time, regardless of platform (including virtual machines).
-In short, you can install ExpressVPN on any number of devices, but only three devices can be connected at any one time.
+With a single subscription, you can connect five devices to ExpressVPN at the same time, regardless of platform (including virtual machines).
+In short, you can install ExpressVPN on any number of devices, but only five devices can be connected at any one time.

-If you are a single user, it would be difficult to simultaneously use numerous devices, but if you have many family members in your house, this may be an issue.
-One trick, however, is to use a VPN router, which provides all the benefits of the VPN to every device that connects to it, but only counts as one connection.
+Note: One trick to getting more connections is to use a VPN router.
+This provides all the benefits of the VPN to every device that connects to it, but only counts as one connection.

 Connections winner: NordVPN

 Both ExpressVPN and NordVPN are good options when it comes to securing your data and I did not find any leaks with either of these VPNs.